achernodub/targer/README.md

 - native PyTorch implementation;
 - vectorized code for training on batches;
-- easy adding new classes for custom data file formats and evaluation metrics;
+- easy addition of new classes for custom data file formats and evaluation metrics.
-- trustworthy evaluation of f1-score.

 ## Project structure